wp-pro-club/worker/readme.txt

 == Changelog ==

+= 4.1.30 =

+- Improvement: Hardened the ManageWP Worker recovery mode, which allows it to automatically resync to your ManageWP dashboard after a crash.
+That's one small step for mankind, one giant leap for Skynet.
+- Improvement: Incorrect syntax used to define plugin and content directories no longer prevents ManageWP Orion from adding these directories to the backup archive.
+- Fix: Updates not showing up on websites with WPMU DEV plugins.
+Well, technically it's a workaround and not a fix, since the previous fix didn't fix things, but nobody reads these changelogs anyway.
+Oh you do?
+Sorry about that, then. /highfive
+- Fix: ManageWP Worker plugin losing the white label setting in certain specific scenarios.

 = 4.1.29 =

 - Improvement: Post revision cleanup is now faster & furiouser (is that even a word?)